The power of believing in yourself

 What does it mean to believe in yourself?

 “Can I learn how to believe in myself more?”
 This is one of the most common questions Tony Robbins hears in his Results Coaching practice, yet many people are unclear about what believing in yourself really means.
-Learning how to believe in yourself entails confidence in your abilities as well as your essential self – the parts of your personality, perspective and experience that make you uniquely you.
+Learning how to believe in yourself entails building up confidence in your abilities as well as falling in love with yourself – the parts of your personality, perspective and experience that make you uniquely you.

 The power of believing in yourself